 Any person who does not comply with other specified reporting requirements, including the use of correct identification numbers (employer identification numbers and social security numbers), is subject to a penalty of $50 for each failure.

 These penalties pile one on top of another.
 And then the IRS charges interest on the penalties!
-IF you need help avoiding or contesting penalties, please call us.
+IF you need help avoiding or contesting penalties, contact our experienced tax attorneys.